 Most-Expensive Cars of 2021 Sold at Public Auction

-The most-expensive cars sold at public auction in 2021, achieving at least $3 million, were:
+The ten most expensive cars sold at public auction thus far in 2021 were:

 1972 Matra MS670